nimble-dev/nimble-devtools/README.md

 1.  (optional) Set a keyboard shortcut for the hot reload addin using `Tools > Addins > Browse Addins...`.
 For example I use `CTRL-R`.

-2. In an RStudio editor window, select the entire definition `name <- function(...){...}` of your modified NIMBLE code.
-If your code is huge, it helps to fold it using those little triangles on the left hand gutter; then you need only select one line of folded code.
+2. In an RStudio editor window, position the cursor on the first line of the definition `name <- function(...){...}` of your modified NIMBLE code.

 3. Either click on the `Tools > Addins > Hot Reload Code` menu item, or use your new keyboard shortcut.